Geometric Regularity Criteria for Incompressible Navier--Stokes Equations with Navier Boundary Conditions: Green's Matrices

-\begin{definition} When $\bbi\cdot\n \neq 0$, Eq.\,\eqref{homog bc} is known as the regular oblique derivative condition. \end{definition} In this paper we shall always work with such regular boundary conditions.
-Nevertheless, we note the following two important ``degenerate'' cases: when $\bbi =0$, it reduces to the Dirichlet condition for $u^i$; when $\bbi = (\bbi \cdot \n) \n$ and $a^{(i)}=0$, it reduces to the Neumann condition.
+We note that the boundary condition \eqref{homog bc} is fairly general: when $\bbi =0$, it reduces to the Dirichlet boundary condition for $u^i$; when $\bbi = (\bbi \cdot \n) \n$ and $a^{(i)}=0$, it reduces to the Neumann boundary condition; moreover, when $\bbi\cdot\n \neq 0$, the condition \eqref{homog bc} is known as the regular oblique derivative condition.

+We shall divide our discussions on the boundary value problem \eqref{Poisson eq}\eqref{homog bc} in two subsections: In Sect.\,2.1 we collect some facts about elliptic PDE systems, and in Sect.\,2.2 we present the Green's matrices associated to the oblique derivative boundary conditions.